Ten Simple OOS Prevention Tips

 Taking regular breaks is one of the most important changes you can make.
 If you've tried to take breaks, you'll know that it's not that easy to do.
 Take a free trial of our break reminder program Albion StopNow! on your PC and find out in a week how much difference taking short breaks can make.

-This additional advice was suggested by readers of this page:
+This additional advice was suggested by readers of this page.
+We've edited these for length:

 - "Don't pound the keys!"